Netanyahu says the Gaza war has entered a new stage and will be 'long and difficult'

 Israel says its strikes target Hamas fighters and infrastructure and that the militants operate from among civilians, putting them in danger.

 The World Health Organization appealed to “the humanity in all those who have the power to do so to end the fighting now” in Gaza.
 “There are more wounded every hour.
 But ambulances cannot reach them in the communications blackout.
 Morgues are full.
-More than half of the dead are women and children,” it said in a statement, and it expressed “grave concerns” about reported bombardment near hospitals in the northern half of Gaza.
+More than half of the dead are women and children,” it said.

-Palestinians say this war is robbing them not only of their loved ones but also of the funeral rites that long have offered mourners some dignity and closure in the midst of unbearable grief.
+Palestinians say the war also robbed them of the funeral rites that long have offered mourners some dignity and closure.
 Overcrowded cemeteries have compelled families to dig up long-buried bodies and deepen the holes.

-Across Gaza, terrified civilians were huddling in homes and shelters with food and water supplies running out.
-Electricity was knocked out by Israel in the early stages of the war.

-More than 1.4 million people have fled their homes, nearly half crowding into U.N. schools and shelters, following repeated warnings by the Israeli military that they would be in grave danger if they remained in northern Gaza.
+More than 1.4 million people across Gaza have fled their homes, nearly half crowding into U.N. schools and shelters, following repeated warnings by the Israeli military that they would be in danger if they remained in northern Gaza.

-The military renewed such warnings Saturday, in leaflets dropped over Gaza.
 A large number of residents have not evacuated to the south, in part because Israel has also bombarded targets in so-called safe zones where conditions are increasingly dire.
+Food and water supplies were running out.
+Israel knocked out electricity early in the war.

 Humanitarian workers say the trickle of aid Israel has allowed to enter from Egypt in the past week is a tiny fraction of what is needed.
 Gaza hospitals have been scrounging for fuel to run emergency generators that power incubators and other life-saving equipment.

-The U.N. agency for Palestinian refugees, which runs an extensive network of shelters and schools for nearly half the displaced Gaza residents, has lost contact with most of its staff, spokeswoman Juliette Touma said Saturday.
-She said that coordinating aid efforts was now “extremely challenging.”
+The U.N. agency for Palestinian refugees, which runs a network of shelters and schools for nearly half the displaced Gaza residents, has lost contact with most staff, spokeswoman Juliette Touma said, and coordinating aid efforts was now “extremely challenging.”

-The intensified air and ground campaign raised new concerns about dozens of hostages dragged into Gaza.
-On Saturday, hundreds of relatives of hostages gathered in downtown Tel Aviv and demanded that the government put the return of their loved ones ahead of Israel’s military objectives.
+The intensified air and ground campaign raised new concerns about hostages dragged into Gaza.
+On Saturday, hundreds of relatives gathered in Tel Aviv and demanded that the government put the return of their loved ones ahead of military objectives.

-In comments likely to inflame these tensions, the spokesman of the Hamas military wing on Saturday offered a comprehensive swap of hostages for the thousands of Palestinian prisoners held by Israel.
+In comments likely to inflame these tensions, Hamas’ top leader in Gaza, Yehia Sinwar, said the Palestinian militant groups “are ready immediately” to release all hostages if Israel releases all Palestinians held in Israeli prisons.

-The spokesman, using the nom de guerre Abu Obeida, said in a televised speech that the price for freeing the hostages, said by Israel to number 229, is “emptying the Zionist prisons of all detainees.”

-Military officials have said they are trying to both topple Hamas and bring back the hostages but have not explained how they could obtain both objectives at the same time.

-The Israeli army spokesman, Rear Adm.
-Daniel Hagari, said four hostages were released in recent days through mediation by Qatar and Egypt.
-Hagari dismissed news reports about a possible cease-fire deal in exchange for the release of hostages, saying Hamas was engaged in a “cynical exploitation” of relatives' anxieties.

-In Cairo, Egyptian President Abdel Fattah el-Sissi said his government was working to de-escalate the conflict through its talks with the warring parties to release prisoners and hostages.
+In Cairo, Egyptian President Abdel Fattah el-Sissi said his government was working to de-escalate the conflict through talks with the warring parties to release prisoners and hostages.
 On Saturday, he spoke with U.N.
-Secretary-General Antonio Guterres about those efforts, his office said.
+Secretary-General Antonio Guterres, his office said.

-Guterres reiterated his appeal for an immediate humanitarian cease-fire in Gaza, along with the unconditional release of hostages and "necessary massive scale up" of humanitarian aid to the strip's 2.3 million people.

-Guterres said he was “surprised by an unprecedented escalation of the bombardments and their devastating impacts" and "the situation must be reversed."
+Guterres in a statement said he was “surprised by an unprecedented escalation of the bombardments and their devastating impacts" in Gaza.

 Among many, impatience was growing.
-Turkish President Recep Tayyip Erdogan told hundreds of thousands of people at a pro-Palestinian rally in Istanbul on Saturday that his country was making preparations to proclaim Israel a “war criminal” for its actions in Gaza.
-He did not elaborate and his office said it could not comment on the statement.
+Turkish President Recep Tayyip Erdogan told hundreds of thousands of people at a pro-Palestinian rally in Istanbul that his country was preparing to proclaim Israel a “war criminal” for its actions in Gaza.
+He did not give details.

-Erdogan's government recently restored full diplomatic ties with Israel, whose foreign minister on Saturday said he had ordered the return of Israel’s diplomatic mission from Turkey to reassess ties.
+Israel's foreign minister said he ordered the return of Israel’s diplomatic mission from Turkey to reassess ties.

-Elsewhere, tens of thousands of pro-Palestinian protesters turned out in London for a second straight weekend to demand a cease-fire in Gaza.

-More than 1,400 people were slain in Israel during Hamas’ Oct.
-7 attack, according to the Israeli government.
-Among those killed were at least 311 soldiers, according to the military.

 The overall number of deaths in Gaza and Israel far exceeds the combined toll of all four previous Israel-Hamas wars, estimated at around 4,000.